 Download the files at the bottom of this page.

-The aim is to create a simple, comparable, scientifically valid, monitoring toolkit that can measure and document key indicators of success for permaculture projects across the world.
+The aim was to create a simple, comparable, scientifically valid, monitoring toolkit that can measure and document key indicators of success for permaculture projects across the world.
 Many of these tests already exist (e.g. Holisitic Management grassland 'bullseye' tests developed by Kirk Gadzia, or OPAL's citizen science tests for soil, air and water quality and biodiversity).